mgimeno/cats-and-mouse-game-ui/README.md

 The mouse is to reach the last row of the board, whereas the cats are to corner the mouse so that it's not able to make any movement.

+## Languages

+Available in English & Spanish.

 ## Development

-Built using Angular 21, SignalR, responsive design (mobile first) and available in English & Spanish.
+Built with Angular 21 & SignalR.
+Responsive design for mobile/tablet/desktop.

 API built using .NET 9.0 and SignalR.